Know Your Rights: The Insurance Company’s Duty of Good Faith to You

 Hiring a Lawyer When Necessary

-So we have listed all the ways that insurance companies can act fairly, but what about when they don’t?
+So we have listed all the ways that insurance companies or corporate defendants can act fairly, but what about when they don’t?
 If your insurance company is fighting tooth and nail to provide you with the money you need to recover, it is important that you speak with an attorney right away.
-By getting a head start on your case, you can avoid giving insurance companies more reason to argue that their actions are fair.
+By getting a head start on your case, you can avoid giving insurance companies or corporate defendants more reason to argue that their actions are fair.
 An experienced lawyer can help you understand how to protect your interests in cases like these.